Shire of Victoria Plains

 The economy of the Shire of Victoria Plains depends primarily on broad acre agriculture and the services that support farming in the area.
 Local farming includes the production of cereal crops (wheat, canola, lupins, oats) and livestock (primarily sheep for wool).
 New Norcia, Australia’s only monastic town, is a popular tourist attraction that draws over 60,000 visitors a year.

-The main land uses as shown in the Local Planning Scheme for the Shire of Victoria Plains includes agriculture, reserves, residential and industrial.
+The main land use in the Shire of Victoria Plains is agriculture.

 Gillingarra Nature Reserve